mikaturunen/slush-generator-polymer-component/README.md

 ### Usage

-The gnerator assumes you are storing all your Polymer components in project/components/ directory.
+The generator assumes you are storing all your Polymer components in project/components/ directory.
 Navigate to your project directory and run the generator.

 ```bash
 slush polymer-component